 For the folks who love to get in, pick up the things you must pick up, and get out, consider waiting until mid-afternoon or an hour before the Expo closes.

-Less people, the merchandise is restocked, parking is easier, and I can cruise through without any lines.
+Fewer people, the merchandise is restocked, parking is easier, and I can cruise through without any lines.

-I’m an in and out kind of girl, so this is always my choice.
+I’m an in-and-out kind of girl, so this is always my choice.

 runDisney FAQ: Where Should I Start at the Expo?

 Go ahead and pick up the bib first.
 There are two reasons for this.

 - This is the one item you MUST have to run your race!

 - You can’t pick up your race shirts without the race bib in hand.

 After you get the bib, follow the signage to the Visa Athletic Center for your shirt pick-up and shopping enjoyment.

 Let’s Talk runDisney Expo Shopping

 If you’re running a big event, you’ll want to make sure the whole world knows about it.
 One of the biggest runDisney FAQs is about what you can find at the expo.